-During the year, Mr. Chu Xiaoming resigned as Executive Director and Chairman of the Board of the Company on 5 March 2016 due to devoting more of his time to the businesses of Shenwan Hongyuan Group Co., Ltd. and Shenwan Hongyuan Securities Co., Ltd. In addition, Mr. Lu Wenqing retired as Executive Director of the Company on 12 May 2016.
-On behalf of the Board and all staff of the Group, I would like to express our heartfelt and tribute to Mr. Chu Xiaoming and Mr. Lu Wenqing for their contributions to the Group.
+During the year, Mr. Lee Man Chun Tony retired as Executive Director of the Company on 1 July 2017 owing to the fact that he has reached the age of retirement.
+On behalf of the Board and all staff of the Group, I would like to express our heartfelt and tribute to Mr. Lee Man Chun Tony for his contributions to the Group.